 As indicated by the chart, there are two significant clusters of data: [348, 1116] and [1616, 1984].

-Processing
+All subsequent analysis of this dataset would be done by using a model for each cluster, because there should be no significant importance to force these two clusters to correlate.

+Pre-Processing

 First, The Spot Price and Rotary Rigs Count datasets are synchronized by shifting the time series to make them match.
+Secondly, we sorted the dataset according to the date from latest to oldest.
+This is necessary so as to make sure the access of data could be done with more confidence.

-In real life, spot prices are often recorded 3 months late compared to the rigs count, so the Spot Price dataset will be 3 rows late and the Rigs Count dataset will be 3 rows early.
-Here is the plot of Rigs Count vs Spot Price, 2010 – 2020 period:
+In addition, in oil industry the spot prices are often recorded 3 months late compared to the rigs count, due to the fact that oil companies sign the contract quarterly.
+The real price should not reflect the actual rig count until next quarter agreement period.
+Therefore we selected the Spot Price dataset 3 rows late and the Rigs Count dataset 3 rows early.
+Here is the plot of Rigs Count vs Spot Price, 2010 – 2020 period with all of the pre-processing we’ve done: